michael-hahn/django-1/django/splice/README.md

 below) when methods manipulate the objects, but 3) otherwise preserve the behavior of the existing class.
 For clarity of exposition, we henceforth call the interposed class a Splice-managed class and prefix all Splice-managed class names with `Splice`.
-For example, a Splice-managed integer class is denoted as `SpliceInt`, and it interposes on the built-in `int` type.<sup id="a1">[1](#f1)</sup>
+For example, a Splice-managed `int` class is denoted as `SpliceInt`, and it interposes on the built-in `int` type.<sup id="a1">[1](#f1)</sup>
 For the programmer, defensive programming means that the programmer should always check the attributes of an object before meaningfully using the object (e.g.,